willprice/two-stream-action-cnn-analysis-thesis/thesis.md

   feature.
 * The response of a neuron is non negative

-The bottom-up component of attention is composed of the intermediate computations in the network modelling the intrinsic salience of the input.
+The bottom-up component of attention comprises the intermediate computations in the network modelling the intrinsic salience of the input.
 The top-down component, modelling the high-level search goal, is specified as a prior distribution over the neurons in the top layer.
-The prior distribution encodes the search goal as probabilities over the task relevant neurons, e.g. finding the discriminative regions in a video frame that cause the frame to be classified as 'put down plug' can be encoded as a one-hot probability distribution over the classification layer of an action recognition network where all but the 'put down plug' class neuron probabilities are zero and the 'put down plug' class neuron is one.
+The prior distribution encodes the search goal as probabilities over the task relevant neurons, e.g. finding the discriminative regions in a video frame from a video of someone putting down a plug that cause the frame to be classified as 'put down plug' can be encoded as a one-hot probability distribution[^one-hot-probability-distribution] over the classification layer of an action recognition network where all but the 'put down plug' class neuron probabilities are zero and the 'put down plug' class neuron is one.

+[^one-hot-probability-distribution]: We use the term one-hot probability
+    distribution to refer to a distribution over a variable $X$ in which
+    ${\exists x_{\text{hot}} \in X : P(X = x) = 1}$ therefore ${\forall x \in X
+    \setminus \{x_\text{hot}\} : P(X = x) = 0}$

 **Explanation** EBP computes attention maps using a probabilistic winner-takes-all approach.
-A neuron is a winner neuron if it has the highest activation in the layer. *Winner-takes-all* refers to the winner neuron consuming all the attention from its children (neurons in the previous layer connected to the winner neuron with non negative weights), attention isn't distributed from the neurons in the layer below across the neurons to the layer above, but only to the winner neuron.
+A neuron is a winner neuron if it has the highest activation in the layer. *Winner-takes-all* refers to the winner neuron consuming all the attention from its children (neurons in the previous layer connected to the winner neuron with non negative weights); attention isn't distributed from the neurons in the layer below across the neurons to the layer above, but only to the winner neuron.
 At a high level, the idea is to consider each neuron in the top layer in turn, we assume that the neuron 'wins' and